alandeev/node-js-api-sequelize-postgres-jwt/README.md

 # node-js-api-sequelize-postgres-jwt

-*Api with node-js using Sequelize to manipulate database postgres_*
+*Api with node-js using Sequelize to manipulate database postgres and jwt token*

 #Install#